PSGitHubUser1/mod-placer_myserver/README.md

 # mod-placer_myserver
-## Places the selected mod for my server to mods folder
+### The Required mods for my server: InfoyRealm.aternos.me:20104
 ### To be removed  later after Extracting!